uds/game-maker/README.md

 ---

-Create a thin floor plate.
+Create a thin floor plate with size 20 on 20.
-Create 5 balls with different color each, floating over the floor at random positions and heights.
+Create 50 balls with different color each, floating over the floor at random positions and heights.